 To add yours email me.

-David Almond‘s notebook for Counting Stars.
+Above David Almond‘s notebook for Counting Stars.

-Three from Dylan Thomas ( via Dorian Bowen) showing notes for Under Milk Wood and lists of rolling rhyming words.
+Above, three from Dylan Thomas ( via Dorian Bowen) showing notes for Under Milk Wood and lists of rolling rhyming words.

 Below, Jane Johnson, author of The Sultan’s Wife and The Salt Road, and editor of George RR Martin and Robin Hobb.